IamUnike/wordBeater/README.md

 # Description

-Wordbeater is an online web app that gives you words to type in the input box within a given time
+Wordbeater is an online web app that gives you words to type in the input box within a given time.
+The aim is to help users increase their typing speed.

 # Features